 Treatments for Cardiomyopathies

-Lifestyle Changes - Your doctor may suggest lifestyle changes to manage a condition that's causing your cardiomyopathy.
-These changes can help reduce symptoms.
+Lifestyle Changes - Lifestyle changes may help manage a condition that's causing your cardiomyopathy.

 Healthy Diet and Physical Activity